Back to the blog

 Overview:

-While not always labeled as a formal “gambit,” this line often involves giving up a pawn for development and piece activity.
-Morphy himself used these lines to devastating effect against weaker development by opponents, especially when they played passively.
+Although not always tagged as a true “gambit,” this line does usually see White sacrifice a pawn for development and piece play.
+Morphy himself exploited these lines mercilessly against insufficient development by their adversaries, frequently in the event that they were non-aggressive.

 Typical Line (vs. Philidor):